execution-flows/fy/documentation_site/README.md

 ## Installation

-- It should be installed once you run `poetry install --with docs`
+- It should be installed once you run `poetry install`

 ## Usage